moven0831/github-contribution-hack/README.md

 ## Running with Docker (Recommended)

-Using Docker and Docker Compose is the recommended way to run this application, as it handles dependency management and provides a consistent environment.
+Using Docker and Docker Compose is the recommended way to run this application, as it encapsulates dependencies and ensures a consistent runtime environment across different machines.

 ### Prerequisites